-We are in camp before lunch and you have a free afternoon to relax, explore or wet a line.
+We are in camp early and you have a free afternoon to relax, explore or wet a line.
 You also have the opportunity to resupply at the supermarket!

 We are booked onto a sunset eco cruise to get up close with the local wildlife in this diverse habitat and hope to spot plenty of saltwater crocodiles and many bird species.

 A short drive to Bramwell Junction and we are at the beginning of the Old Telegraph Track (OTT).

-Starting at Palm Creek, we will traverse the southern half of the OTT at a leisurely pace giving us plenty of time to size up the crossings and watch others attempt them too.
+Starting with a drive to Palm Creek, we will traverse sections of the southern half of the OTT at a leisurely pace giving us plenty of time to size up the crossings and watch others attempt them too.
 We will help the group negotiate each creek together and will always have the recovery gear at the ready!

 Depending on how we travel, there are options to bypass some crossings if needed.